GraxeMC/EasyCrops/README.md

 # EasyCrops

-This resource pack is basic but incredibly useful when farming.
+**TO DOWNLOAD - SCROLL DOWN UNTIL YOU SEE THE "QUICK DOWNLOAD" SECTION** This resource pack is basic but incredibly useful when farming.
 With this, you are able to clearly tell which crops are fully grown and which ones are not.